ashanthwal/capstone/README.md

-# Final Project for CS50 WEB
+# Capstone Project for CS50 WEB

 -This is the final project for CS50 Web Development built by Ashutosh Anthwal.